top of page

 Gaylene Hughes

-Gaylene first became involved with IYM when she accompanied a young woman (now an IYM alumnae) to Silicon Valley in 2019.
-This experience opened her eyes to the possibilities that the STEMM offered and sparked her passion to support more young women interested in this sector.
-As Chair, Gaylene brings a financial background, an eye for opportunity, and a vast network of local businesses.
-When something needs to be done, she knows the right person to ask!
-As a result we have a wide net of research and tertiary institutions, small businesses and individuals supporting IYM in various ways.
+Gaylene first became involved in IYM when she accompanied an IYM group to Silicon Valley in 2019.
+This experience opened up her eyes to the possibilities the STEMM sector offers and sparked her passion to support young women interested in the sector.

 Aleisha.png